akosba/xjsnark/README.md

 ```
 Note: To paste java code into the MPS framework, right click in the editor -> paste as java statements (or java class content if the copied code appears outside methods).
 If the Config class is not visible, use ctrl+r as mentioned before.

+### Debugging Circuits

+To trace the intermediate values of xJsnark variables/expressions, you could use the log instruction ``log(<expression>, "message")``.
+To view the values of the logged expressions, ``Config.debugVerbose`` will need to be enabled in the main method.

 ### Generating circuits on a different platform